yunxi-zhang/Aries/README.md

-This is repo is complete a clone of the offical hyperledger aries cloud agent repo.
+This is repo is a clone of the offical hyperledger aries cloud agent repo.